awsdocs/amazon-eks-user-guide/doc_source/security_iam_troubleshoot.md

 ## Can't see **Nodes** on the **Compute** tab or anything on the **Resources** tab and you receive an error in the AWS Management Console<a name="security-iam-troubleshoot-cannot-view-nodes-or-workloads"></a>

 You may see a console error message that says `Your current user or role does not have access to Kubernetes objects on this EKS cluster`\.
-Make sure that the [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) user that you're using the AWS Management Console with has the necessary permissions\.
+Make sure that the [IAMprincipal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) user that you're using the AWS Management Console with has the necessary permissions\.
 For more information, see [Required permissions](view-kubernetes-resources.md#view-kubernetes-resources-permissions)\.

 ## aws\-auth `ConfigMap` does not grant access to the cluster<a name="security-iam-troubleshoot-ConfigMap"></a>